badlogic/jack/README.md

 This can be useful if you want to target operating systems that don't allow setting the executable flag on memory pages.

-## Disclaimer
-If you open Compiler.java, you'll get eye cancer.
-This is due to the fact that i started this kind of as a joke.
-If this ever gets somewhere, i'll promise to refactor/rewrite things.
-Pinky promise!

 ## Goals
 Jack tries to provide a reasonable runtime environment for Java applications.
 The following features should be supported: